arista-netdevops-community/avd-extended-workshop/marp_slides.md

   > Git is a distributed version control system that tracks changes to a set of files and enables collaborative work.

 - We have already cloned the workshop repository and made some changes.
+Delete it and clone it again to start fresh:

   ```bash
   cd labfiles